andrehaupt/payon-dotnet/README.md

 dotnet publish src/PayOn/PayOn.csproj -o build/
 ```

+# Install

+The package is available on [nuget](https://www.nuget.org/packages/PayOn/).

+You can install it using the dotnet CLI: `dotnet add package PayOn`

 # Usage

 Please see the [PayOnClientTests.cs](https://github.com/andrehaupt/payon-dotnet/blob/main/tests/PayOn.Tests/PayOnClientTests.cs) test class for a variety of usage cases.